 Hours Required: 12

-The course allows students to review the major theories of persuasion in addition to methods by which to apply the theories.
-Key topic areas include the psychology of persuasion, source credibility, motivational appeals, social campaigns, and propaganda.
+The course presents the major theories of persuasion and helps students apply them.
+Key topic areas include credibility, motivation, social campaigns, manipulation, audience analysis, and adaptation.

 CAVEAT: No graduate credit will be awarded if COM4405 has been successfully completed.

-The course explores the impact of nonverbal behavior on the communication process.
-It explores how the environment, dress, appearance, movement, facial expressions, eye behavior, and chronemics affect communication.
+The course investigates the impact of nonverbal behavior on the communication process.
+It explores how the environment, space, dress, appearance, movement, facial expressions, eye behavior, and chronemics affect communication.
+The cultural context of nonverbal communication is considered.
 Special attention is given to nonverbal research and analysis.